Last updated: 3 November 2020

 2. Enter your postcode and information

-Enter your details into the comparison site’s search tool to pull up a list of current options.
+Enter your postcode into our postcode entry box and provide the other details required (as much as you can) to pull up a list of current options.
 You’ll see a user-friendly breakdown of each plan, including discounts you might be eligible for based on your details.
 Entering your postcode ensures you’ll get targeted rates for your area, because fuel prices vary between region.

 3. Compare gas and electric prices and plans